Multiomics-Analytics-Group/vuegen/README.md

 These options provide flexibility depending on whether the goal is online accessibility, lightweight execution, or local application distribution.

+## License

+The code in this repository is licensed under the **MIT License**, allowing you to use, modify, and distribute it freely as long as you include the original copyright and license notice.

+The documentation and other creative content are licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0) License**, meaning you are free to share and adapt it with proper attribution.

+Full details for both licenses can be found in the [LICENSE][vuegen-license] file.

 ## Contributing

 VueGen is an open-source project, and we welcome contributions of all kinds via GitHub issues and pull requests.
 You can report bugs, suggest improvements, propose new features, or implement changes.
 Please follow the guidelines in the [CONTRIBUTING](CONTRIBUTING.md) file to ensure that your contribution is easily integrated into the project.